msindwan/zipkin-view/README.md

 ## License

 Zipkin View is licensed under the Apache License, Version 2.0.
-It was inspired by the OpenZipkin/zipkin project and released with the intention of complementing to the incredible work done by OpenZipkin.
+It was inspired by the OpenZipkin/zipkin project and released with the intention of complementing the incredible work done by OpenZipkin.
 It is not, however, affiliated or endorsed by the OpenZipkin authors.